Loyalist Research in the Kingston Area

 Lennox & Addington County Archives

 Some of the Loyalists who settled in "Kingston and District" actually located within Lennox & Addington County to the west of Frontenac County.
-The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- is open four days a week.
+The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- has recently been renovated and expanded.
 See the web page of the Lennox & Addington Historical Society www.lennoxandaddingtonhistoricalsociety.ca for details on hours and holdings.

 Queen's University Archives